just-buildsystem/justbuild/doc/future-designs/service-target-cache.md

 artifacts are available in the respective remote-execution CAS.
 Alternatively, the answer can indicate the kind of error (unknown root, not an export target, build failure, etc).

+#### Auxiliary request: flexible variables of an `export` target

+To allow `just` to compute the target-level cache key without knowledge of an absent tree, `just serve` will also answer questions about the flexible variables of an `export` target.
+Such an `export` target can be specified by the tree of its target-level root, and the name of the targets file.
+The answer is a list of strings, naming the flexible variables.

 #### Auxiliary request: tree of a commit